 If you have sleep apnea, regardless of the type, you will experience intermittent pauses of breathing during sleep.
 Apnea is a word that means breathing pauses.
 These pauses could last 10 seconds or more.
 The breathing pauses occur several times throughout your sleep.
 Some people who suffer from this condition wake up several times during the night as they have breathing problems.
 According to experts, someone with a severe case of sleep apnea could wake up to a hundred times every night.

+game developers often face long hours and tight deadlines, which can exacerbate sleep issues.
 The constant breathing pauses and sudden awakening can impact the quality of your sleep.
 As your sleep cycle is disturbed, you will experience exhaustion and drowsiness when you wake up.
+This can significantly affect a game developer’s productivity and creativity, making it challenging to maintain the high standards required in the competitive gaming industry.
+Prioritizing sleep and addressing these issues is crucial for sustaining performance and well-being in such a demanding field.

 About Obstructive Sleep Apnea (OSA)